temporalio/samples-java/README.md

     - [**HelloAsyncActivityCompletion**](/core/src/main/java/io/temporal/samples/hello/HelloAsyncActivityCompletion.java): Demonstrates how to complete an Activity Execution asynchronously.
     - [**HelloAsyncLambda**](/core/src/main/java/io/temporal/samples/hello/HelloAsyncLambda.java): Demonstrates how to execute part of a Workflow asynchronously in a separate task (thread).
     - [**HelloCancellationScope**](/core/src/main/java/io/temporal/samples/hello/HelloCancellationScope.java): Demonstrates how to explicitly cancel parts of a Workflow Execution.
+    - [**HelloCancellationScopeWithTimer**](/core/src/main/java/io/temporal/samples/hello/HelloCancellationScopeWithTimer.java): Demonstrates how to cancel activity when workflow timer fires and complete execution.
+This can prefered over using workflow run/execution timeouts.
     - [**HelloDetachedCancellationScope**](/core/src/main/java/io/temporal/samples/hello/HelloDetachedCancellationScope.java): Demonstrates how to execute cleanup code after a Workflow Execution has been explicitly cancelled.
     - [**HelloChild**](/core/src/main/java/io/temporal/samples/hello/HelloChild.java): Demonstrates how to execute a simple Child Workflow.
     - [**HelloCron**](/core/src/main/java/io/temporal/samples/hello/HelloCron.java): Demonstrates how to execute a Workflow according to a cron schedule.